NCAR/cisl-cloud/README.md

     .github/    # GitHub Actions and Workflows
-    cluster/    # Kubernetes cluster & JupyterHub deployment config files images/     # Custom container image files and build instructions README.md   # The file you are reading now
+    cluster/    # Kubernetes cluster & JupyterHub deployment config files README.md   # The file you are reading now

 We utilize a GitFlow development strategy where changes are made to feature branches, typically dev for this repository, and pull requests are made to merge changes back in to the main branch.

-## Workflow

-GitHub Action Workflows are in place and triggered to build images when changes are made to specific paths in the dev or main branches.
-These paths are currently:

-    configs/argocd/**
-    configs/jupyter/base-notebook/**
-    configs/jupyter/gpu-pyt-notebook/**
-    configs/jupyter/gpu-tf-notebook/**
-    configs/jupyter/rdp-notebook/**

-Any changes made to the docs branch will also kick of a GitHub Action workflow.

 ## Docs Branch